omgmog/omgmog.github.com/_posts/2026/2026-02-24-reducing-github-action-commit-noise.md

 ## Fixing it going forward

-The solution was to make the workflow amend the previous Last.fm update commit, instead of creating a new commit each time.
+The solution was to make the workflow amend the previous update commit, instead of creating a new commit each time.
 That leaves at most one Last.fm commit between real ones:

 ```yaml
 - name: Checkout repo